 The auditor, who should be an independent and certified public accountant, gauges whether the company’s internal controls and security measures are adequate and effective, and gives a report.
 After passing the audit, your business is issued with a SOC 2 certification.
 SOC 2 has 5 trust service categories.
 It’s up to your startup to study the requirements, decide which ones are relevant to your situation, and determine what controls to create to meet those requirements.
 Here are the 5 trust categories.

 Regarded as the primary criteria, your startup must demonstrate that it has implemented measures to guarantee the safety of customer data.
-This includes preventing information theft, misuse, alteration, and unsanctioned access and disclosure.
+So this includes preventing information theft, misuse, alteration, and unsanctioned access and disclosure.
 Your security systems should be formidable enough to protect against such scenarios.

 Your system processes and applications are scrutinized to ensure they promote end-to-end data integrity.
-This ensures your apps and processes don’t misbehave and modify, delete, hold-up, or give incorrect information.
+So this ensures your apps and processes don’t misbehave and modify, delete, hold-up, or give incorrect information.

 This category is meant to make sure your startup has taken steps to store and manage all sensitive and critical information securely.
-This includes customer information and any other vital data.
+Because this includes customer information and any other vital data.
 Tools such as encryption software are used to prevent information exposure or theft.

 Benefits of Getting SOC 2 Compliance and how it will Help Your Startup Build Credibility